The Caregiving Crisis in the Workplace: What It Is and How to Face It

 What Is The Caregiving Crisis?

 older-folks-1200 (002)When it comes to understaffed professions, nursing and professional caregiving industries have taken some of the biggest hits.
 Alan Ormsby, a state director with AARP explains, “We’ve got this gigantic baby boomer generation and then there’s a much smaller 'Gen X' brigade to care for them.
 There just aren’t enough humans to provide paid care.”
+Of all caregivers in 2023, 1 in 5 were unpaid, which equates to 53 million caregivers

 And with so many more aging adults requiring care, an increasing amount of responsibility falls at the feet of their children or other family members.